 A large financial institution in connection with investigations involving foreign exchange trading conducted by various domestic and foreign regulators

 A paper and pulp company in a corruption risk assessment involving multiple jurisdictions in Latin America, including Brazil, Chile, Mexico, and the United States

-Compliance and integrity advice to companies operating in the transportation, natural resources, and finance industries
+Compliance and integrity advice to companies operating in the transportation, natural resources, private equity, and finance industries

 Spanish-speaking clients from Central America and French-speaking clients from West Africa seeking asylum and special immigrant juvenile status (SIJS) in the United States